NancyFx/Nancy/CONTRIBUTING.md

 1. Send a descriptive [Pull Request](http://help.github.com/pull-requests/) on GitHub - making sure you have selected the correct branch in the GitHub UI!
 1. Wait for @TheCodeJunkie to merge your changes in and reformat all of your code because he has StyleCop OCD :wink:.

-And remember; **A pull-request with tests is a pull-request that's likely to be pulled in.** :grin:
+And remember; **A pull-request with tests is a pull-request that's likely to be pulled in.** :grin: Bonus points if you document your feature in our [wiki](https://github.com/NancyFx/Nancy/wiki) once it has been pulled in

 ## Style Guidelines